openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 #### Identifying identity

-To distinguish between primitive and identity classes at compile and run time, we introduce an interface `IdentityObject`, which is implicitly implemented by identity classes and cannot be implemented by primitive classes.
+To distinguish between primitive and identity classes at compile and run time, we introduce two restricted interfaces `IdentityObject` and `PrimitiveObject`.
+`IdentityObject` is implicitly implemented by identity classes;
+`PrimitiveObject`  is implicitly implemented by primitive classes; and no class can implement both.
 This enables us to write code that dynamically tests for object identity before performing identity-sensitive operations:

 ```
 if (x instanceof IdentityObject) {